shahyaksh/Blog-Recommendation-System/README.md

 <code>uvicorn app.main:app --reload</code>

-# To See the Documentation of the API or to Test the endpoints:
+# To See the Documentation of the API or to test the endpoints:

   <code>http://127.0.0.1:8000/docs</code>

-# API Endpoints and the Description of what they do:
+# API endpoints and the description of what they do:

 ## 1) Endpoints with GET Requests